AKS0191/mq-agentic-ai/README.md

 Assistant: The latest price for your tracked flight (Flight FR5678) from Newcastle to Faro on May 11, 2025, is £151.
 There are 3 seats left.
 If you have any other questions or need assistance, just let me know!
 ```
-#### MQ For Distribued Agent
+#### MQ For Distributed Multi-Agent Systems (DMAS)
 Start the primary agent and ask for a new flight booking.
 You will notice that this request will be delegated to the FlightSearchAgent which is running on its own resource&network and it will handle and reply to the incominc flight booking request whenever available.
 Regardless of the up/down state of FlightSearchAgent the the flight booking request won't be lost as IBM MQ is used to exchange async messages in a relibale and secure way.
 ```
 python start_primary_agent.py
 ```
-Start the flight searcher agent on a fresh terminal tab
+Start the flight searcher agent on a new terminal tab
 ```
 python start_flight_researcher.py